 Advanced Overview of Craniosacral Biodynamics

 This seminar is a complete overview of biodynamic principles, designed for practitioners with existing experience in craniosacral therapy.
-Other introductory programs are available for students without professional experience.
+The seminar is the opening to the complete professional training.
+It provides an orientation to the essential practices in BCST, which then leads into more detailed study.

 Patterns of Experience